Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Results and Discussion

 \subsection{Unified Approach without Transfer Learning (SciBERT-HSLN)}

-For the PMD and NIC datasets, we can achieve the current state-of-the-art results reported by \citet{yamada-etal-2020-sequential} and \citet{Cohan2019PretrainedLM} with our SciBERT-HSLN model.
-Thus, our proposed approach is competitive with the current approaches for sequential sentence classification in abstracts.

-For the full paper datasets DRI and ART, our SciBERT-HSLN model significantly outperforms the previously reported best results and the deep learning baselines SciBERT-[CLS], HSLN, and the approach of \citet{Cohan2019PretrainedLM}.
-The previous state of the art for DRI and ART~\citep{Badie2018ZoneIB,liakata2012automatic} requires feature engineering, and a sentence is enriched only with context of the previous sentence.
-In SciBERT-[CLS] each sentence is classified in isolation.
+For the full paper datasets DRI and ART, our SciBERT-HSLN model significantly outperforms the previously reported best results, and the deep learning baselines SciBERT-[CLS], \citet{Jin2018HierarchicalNN}, and \citet{Cohan2019PretrainedLM}.
+The previous state of the art approaches for DRI and ART~\citep{Badie2018ZoneIB,liakata2012automatic} require feature engineering and a sentence is enriched only with the context of the previous sentence.
+In SciBERT-[CLS], each sentence is classified in isolation.
 The original HSLN architecture \citep{Jin2018HierarchicalNN} uses shallow word embeddings pre-trained on biomedical texts.
-Thus, incorporating SciBERT contextual word embeddings into HSLN helps improve performance for the DRI and ART datasets.
+Thus, the incorporation of SciBERT's contextual word embeddings into HSLN helps improve performance for the DRI and ART datasets.
 The approach of \citet{Cohan2019PretrainedLM} can process only about 10 sentences at once since SciBERT supports sequences of up to 512 tokens only.
 Thus, long text has to be split into multiple chunks.
 Our deep learning approach can process \emph{all} sentences of a paper at once so that all sentences are enriched with context from surrounding sentences.

-\emph{Our unified deep learning approach is applicable to datasets consisting of different text types, i.e. abstracts and full papers, without any feature engineering (RQ7).}
+For the PMD dataset, our SciBERT-HSLN results are equivalent~\cite{yamada-etal-2020-sequential} to the current state of the art, while for NIC, they are below~\cite{Shang21}.
+Thus, our proposed approach is competitive with the current approaches for sequential sentence classification in abstracts. \emph{Our unified deep learning approach is applicable to datasets consisting of different text types, i.e.\ abstracts and full papers, without any feature engineering (RQ7).}